NicodemeB/node-reveal.js/slides/offline/ucis_goldbeck_04_asxckiikt5.md

 Notes:

-Our hypothesis H is that participants in some conditions can “notice” permission errors more frequently than participants in other conditions.
+ hypothesis  was that participants in some conditions can “notice” permission errors more frequently than participants in other conditions.

 Difficult to have the right amount of priming they consider security as a secondary task